nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 - SHALL return a `200` **OK** HTTP status code on successful registration of the patient into the provider system.
 - SHALL include the URI of the relevant GP Connect `StructureDefinition` profile in the `{Resource}.meta.profile` element of the returned resources.
-- SHALL return a searchset `Bundle` profiled to `gpconnect-searchset-bundle-1` including the following resources
+- SHALL return a searchset `Bundle` resource including the following resources
 	- `Patient` profiled to `CareConnect-GPC-Patient-1` containing details of the newly registered or re-activated patient.
 This will include details sourced from PDS.
 - SHALL populate the "registrationDetails" extension within the returned patient resource, within the "registrationDetails" extension:
   - The "registrationStatus" should be populated with the status `Active`